wuyuxiangaaa/Study/pages/be covered live.md

 - be covered live #cover
-	- The chat show will be covered live this evening
+	- The chat show will be covered live this evening.